marcelauliano/MitoHiFi/scripts_paper/README.md

 ## 1.1.
 Reassembling mitogenomes with MitoHiFi

 All the species assembled with MitoHiFi with default parameters can be reassembled as follows.
-One will need the file [AdditionalTable1-dtol.tsv](AdditionalTable1-dtol.tsv) and singularity to be installed and on the PATH.
-The following bash script will create a folder for each species, and inside them it will download the PacBio data from SRA and run MitoHiFi.
+One will need the file [AdditionalTable1-dtol.tsv](AdditionalTable1-dtol.tsv), [singularity](https://docs.sylabs.io/guides/2.6/user-guide/singularity_and_docker.html) and [sra-tools](https://github.com/ncbi/sra-tools) to be installed and on the PATH.

+The following bash script will create a folder for each species, and inside each it will download the PacBio data from [SRA](https://www.ncbi.nlm.nih.gov/sra) and run MitoHiFi.

 [./runMitoHiFi_default.sh](runMitoHiFi_default.sh)